 Buying a home is an exciting endeavor, and also one that can take longer than many people expect, thanks to all the legal and financial steps that must be taken before the sale is finalized.

 Getting all those boxes checked can take as short as a month, or as long as six months, depending on a number of factors.

 Filling out paperwork about your income, assets, and credit history is a necessary step to getting preapproved for a mortgage.
 Preapproval will cut down on the time it takes to buy a house, as you will have taken care of much of the required paperwork in advance.

-However, the preapproval process itself can be quite lengthy, taking one to three weeks to complete.
-You can speed up the process by having your important information—including your credit report, pay stubs, and bank account information—organized and ready to go.
+The preapproval process can take a few days, and in some cases just one day.
+You can speed up the process by having your important information — including your pay stubs and bank account information — organized and ready to go.

 Finding a home

 Once you’re preapproved for a mortgage, you can start looking for homes in your price range.
 Shopping around for the home of your dreams can take as little as a few days or as long as a few months, depending on how many homes are available in your local market, and your specific needs.